Optical Counterparts to X-ray sources in LSST DP1: Methods

 \new{Since the energy range of the broadband flux is different for each instrument, we list the energies in Table \ref{table:catalogs}, as well as an additional description of the flux pulled from the documentation for each catalog.
 The eRASS1 broadband flux was calculated by adding bands 1 to 5 for each X-ray source, provided the source is detected with DET\_LIKE\_P[band] $\geq 7$, for a moderate strength detection in that band.
 The distribution of positional errors in each catalog are plotted in Figure \ref{fig:errors_hist}.}

 We then performed a 1.5 degree conesearch around the center of each of the 6 DP1 fields we include in our crossmatch to isolate only the X-ray sources near these fields, yielding \new{10,307} sources.
 We then de-duplicated the catalogs by crossmatching between all pairs of X-ray catalogs to get all sources that fall within the 95\% error circle for another source.
 For 1:1 matches, we assume the two sources are the same and keep the source with the smaller positional uncertainty.
 For sources with multiple matches, we keep only the sources from the catalog with the smaller positional uncertainty.
 This leaves \new{9248} sources.
 We finally impose a 15$^{\arcsec}$ limit on the 95\% error radius, which eliminates outliers and leaves 9089 total sources.

-Finally, to eliminate all sources that are never observed as part of DP1, we find the tract and patch of each position using the DP1 \texttt{skymap}, leaving a total of \new{4481} final sources in our X-ray catalog.
+Finally, we eliminate all sources that are never observed as part of DP1.
+The data processing pipelines divide the celestial sphere into tracts, with each tract covering approximately $2.8\,\mathrm{deg}^2$.
+Each tract is then further divided into 100 equally sized patches in a 10 by 10 grid \citep{Rubin:DP1}.
+We find the tract and patch of each position using the DP1 \texttt{skymap}, leaving a total of \new{4481} final sources in our X-ray catalog.
 The number of X-ray sources in each DP1 field, broken out by X-ray survey, is given in Figure \ref{fig:xray_dp1_field}.